Preventing Overtiredness in Newborns

 • body is still

-These sleepy cues are signals that your baby is getting ready for a nap.
 Many parents mistake tired signals for sleepy cues.
-Tired signals are signs that your baby should have already been asleep, so you need to get them down soon as possible.
+Tired signals are signs that your baby should have already been asleep, so you should get them to sleep as soon as possible.

 Tired signals can include: